chisophugis/lbd/source/oldver.rst

 Difference in API as follows,

-1. In llvm 3.1, the parameters of call back function for Target Registration. is different with 3.2.
+1. In llvm 3.1, the parameters of call back function for Target Registration is different from 3.2.
 LLVM 3.2 add parameter "MCRegisterInfo" in the callback function for RegisterMCCodeEmitter() and "StringRef" in the callback function for
 RegisterMCAsmBackend.